By CSU Global - December 15th, 2019

-There’s no doubt that earning a college degree is an important step in advancing your career and earning a better income for yourself and your family.
+There’s no doubt that earning a university degree is an important step in advancing your career and earning a better income.
 Though, for many people, work and family schedules make it difficult to attend classes on a traditional campus.
 Taking online courses provides individuals with much-needed flexibility and allows students to learn from anywhere.

-Currently, employers appear to view traditional and online degrees in a similar light.
+Here’s the deal: Employers respect degrees from regionally accredited universities.
+Currently, they appear to view traditional and online degrees in a similar light.
 This is especially true when the potential employee has earned a degree from a regionally accredited institution.
 This shouldn’t be very surprising, considering that many employers only recognize degrees – even traditional degrees – that job candidates have earned at accredited universities.
-Doing your research and taking the time to make sure that the online school you choose to attend is regionally accredited will ensure that you move toward achieving your career goals as you complete your studies.
+Doing your research and taking the time to make sure that the online school you choose to attend is regionally accredited will ensure that you’re moving toward your career goals as you complete your studies.

 While researching, however, it’s important to differentiate between a nationally accredited and regionally accredited school.
 A regionally accredited school is highly regarded by employers around the globe because it means that the school has gone through a comprehensive, peer-reviewed process for ensuring a consistent standard and that as much as one-third of the degree program’s curriculum involves general education courses.
 Fewer online degree programs are regionally accredited, so this is a significant benefit in the eyes of a potential employer.